What to Wear in Spain in Winter: By Region + Packing Tips

 When is “Winter” in Spain?

-Winter in Spain officially runs from December to February, but the seasonal chill can start creeping in from late November, especially inland and in the north.
+Winter in Spain officially runs from December to February, but the chill can start creeping in from late November, especially inland and in the north.

-🌡️ Month-by-Month Breakdown
+Month-by-Month Breakdown

 • January: Typically, the coldest month.
 Expect frosts inland, and even snow in cities like Madrid or Burgos.
+This is when those cute winter outfits can quickly become a full-body thermals situation.

-🧭 Regional Weather Differences
+Regional Weather Differences

 Average Winter Temperatures in Spain’s Most Popular Cities